-plot.pigengene
+plot.pigengene 45

-Pigengene-package, plot.pigengene, wgcna.one.step, compute.pigengene, learn.bn, make.decision.tree plot.pigengene Plots and saves a pigengene object
+Pigengene-package, plot.pigengene, wgcna.one.step, compute.pigengene, learn.bn, make.decision.tree x The object from pigengene-class computed by compute.pigengene.

 Plots a couple of heatmaps of expression of the eigengenes, weights (memberships), and so on.
 Saves the plots in png format.